yoyotv/Identify-singer-from-songs/README.md

 2. If we replace the last global average pooling layer with fully-connected layer, the accuracy does not increase, sometimes it even get lower.

 3. Dropout only increase accuracy about 1~2 %.

+4. The features (e.g. mel) extract feom different library led us to a different accuracy.
+The mel features extracted by sppechpy only reach about 32 %, but if we use librosa to extaract mel, the accuracy can reach 39.2%.